tc39/proposal-function-implementation-hiding/README.md

 console.assert(otherGlobal.Function.prototype.toString.call(foo).includes("..."));
 ```

 It's also a very blunt tool, usable only on the realm level, and thus probably only by application developers.
-The pragma is targeted at library developers; application developers are better served by the out-of-band solution.
+The directive is targeted at library developers; application developers are better served by the out-of-band solution.

 ## FAQs